John Niven

 John Niven (born 1966) is a Scottish author and screenwriter.
-His books include Kill Your Friends, The Amateurs, and The Second Coming.
+His books include Kill Your Friends, The Amateurs, The Second Coming and O Brother.

 Career

 Born in Irvine, Ayrshire, Niven read English literature at the University of Glasgow, graduating in 1991 with First Class honours.
 For the next ten years, he worked for a variety of record companies, including London Records and Independiente.
 He left the music industry to write full-time in 2002 and published Music from Big Pink, a book about The Band’s album of the same name, in 2005 (Continuum Press).
 The book was optioned for the screen by CC Films with a script written by English playwright Jez Butterworth.